jmmiyabe/jmmiyabe/README.md

 # Hi there, I'm jmmiyabe! 👋

 Welcome to my GitHub profile!
-I'm passionate about coding and love to work on a variety of projects.
-Here's a little about me:

 ## 🚀 About Me
 - 🌸 Bachelor of Science in Information Technology student at Asia Pacific College